-The experiment was a three level, fully randomized, factorial design.
+The experiment was a fully factorial randomized design.
 There were three native treatments (Plantago, Salvia, and Phacelia) each with 100, 5cm radius pots and therefore 300 pots total.
-There were two brome treatments within each of the native treatments; a brome present and a brome absent treatment with 50 pots for each treatment, of the 100 dedicated to each native treatment.
-Across each grouping of 50 pots (ie. plantago with brome (50 pots) and plantago without brome (50 pots)), 5 watering regimes were tested with each watering regime having 10 replicates.
+There were two brome treatments within each of the native treatments including a brome present and a brome absent treatment with 50 pots for each treatment of the 100 dedicated to each native treatment.
+Finally, there were 5 watering regimes (10 replicates per treatment level).
 The watering regimes utilized in the present study were 80mm, 150mm, 200mm, 250mm, and 330mm of rain.
-These watering regimes range from an extreme drought to and extremely wet year based on precipitation data collected from the San Joaquin Valley, California.
-In the No Brome treatments a total of 10 native seeds were planted in every pot, while in the Brome treatments 10 native seeds and 10 brome seeds were planted in each pot.
-Plants were grown in a a soil mixture consisting of: 2/3 of a bag of Alltreat Farms Sand, 1/2 bag of Alltreat Composted Sheep Manure, 1 bag of Alltreat 3-Way Mix Garden Soil and 1 bag of Berger All-Purpose Mix Potting Soil.
+These watering regimes range from an extreme drought to and extremely wet year based on precipitation data collected from the San Joaquin Valley, California (citation).
+In the no brome treatments, a total of 10 native seeds were planted in every pot while in the brome treatments, 10 native seeds and 10 brome seeds were planted in each pot.
+Plants were grown in the following soil mixture: 2/3 of a bag of Alltreat Farms Sand, 1/2 bag of Alltreat Composted Sheep Manure, 1 bag of Alltreat 3-Way Mix Garden Soil, and 1 bag of Berger All-Purpose Mix Potting Soil.
 All pots were randomly assigned a treatment and subsequently seeded.
-Using a sieve, the seeds were lightly covered with additional soil in order to simulate the build up of biomass and debris which occurs over the dry season.
-A greenhouse light, with a 12 hour on - 12 hour off schedule was placed over the plants to ensure they received light levels equal to that experienced during the California growing season.
+Using a sieve, the seeds were lightly covered with additional soil in order to simulate the build up of biomass and debris over the dry season.
+A greenhouse light with a 12-hour cycle was placed over the plants to ensure they received light levels equal to that experienced during the California growing season.
 Seeds were sown on September 27th 2018 and the first watering period was performed on October 1st 2018.
 The pots were left to grow for a total of 10 weeks; the experiment concluded on December 6th 2018.

 In order to simulate natural rain events and intermittent periods of dry weather, all pots were watered once every ten days.
-Therefore, over the course of the 10 week period, 6 watering periods were performed.
-Each watering period, pots were given a fixed volume of water pertaining to their designated watering regime.
-The precipitation measurements obtained were based on a standard 2cm radius weather gauge (National Weather Service) and therefore had to be converted to the proportional water volume which would be expected to fall on a 78.54cm^2 circle of ground (based on the 5cm radius pots utilized in the present study).
+Therefore, over the course of the 10-week period, 6 watering instances were applied.
+Pots were given a fixed volume of water based on their respective drought treatment.
+The precipitation measurements were based on a standard 2cm radius weather gauge (National Weather Service), and therefore had to be converted to the proportional water volume calculate for a 78.54cm^2 circle of surface area that would receive rain (based on the 5cm radius pots utilized in the present study).
 This calculation was performed using a simple ratio between the volume of the weather gauge and the volume of the 5cm radius pots.
-Once the total volume of water was determined for each precipitation regime, it was divided by 6 (the number of watering periods) to determine the amount of water provided to each pot, at each watering period.
+These values were divided by 6 (the number of watering periods) to determine the volume per watering instances per pot.

 Data Collection